Usage Telemetry and API Lifecycle Governance

 -d '{"state":"SUNSET"}'

-When usage telemetry is enabled, the registry UI displays:
+When usage telemetry is enabled, the registry UI displays the following elements.

-• Usage tab — The artifact detail page has a "Usage" tab with:
+The artifact detail page has a "Usage" tab with the following panels:

 • Consumer version heatmap table with color-coded fetch counts.